-So, prices between upright bikes and spin bikes don’t necessarily have a larger price point than the other.
+So, prices between upright bikes and indoor cycling bikes don’t necessarily have a larger price point than the other.

-However, different bikes within the upright bike and spin bike range will certainly differ.
+However, different bikes within the upright bike and indoor cycling bike range will certainly differ.

 What I mean by that exactly is, for example;

-A spin bike with SPD pedals, belt driven and bluetooth connectivity is going to be more expensive than a standard bike with minimal features.
+An indoor cycling bike with SPD pedals, belt driven and Bluetooth connectivity is going to be more expensive than a standard bike with minimal features.